GhostsonAcid/AudioClipboard/README.md

 ## How to use AudioClipboard

 > [!NOTE]
-> Before using AudioClipboard for considerable copy-paste work, it is strongly recommended to duplicate the Ardour application itself (and rename it if necessary) so you can have two projects open at the same time.
-Without doing this, you would have to close and open entire projects with each copy and paste action, which is obviously silly.
+> Before using AudioClipboard for any considerable work, it is strongly recommended to duplicate the Ardour application itself (and rename it/them if necessary) so you can have two projects open at the same time.
+Without doing this, you would have to close and open entire projects with each copy and paste action, which is obviously silly. _(-If you are using Windows, however, duplicating Ardour might be [difficult or downright impossible.](https://discourse.ardour.org/t/using-multiple-copies-of-ardour-simultaneously/112031/3?u=ghostsonacid)  As of now, this is untested by me.)_

 ### Step 1 - Copy Regions